kleberrangel/tigerlinux.github.io/recipes/networkapps/Piranha-LB-C6/README.md

 I'm not entering here in the very-complex details of SIP.
 Instead, I'll go directly to a SIP load balancer solution perfectly usable in production environments with asterisk and other opensource SIP implementations.

-## What kind of software we need ?:
+## What kind of hardware and software do we need ?:

 This is based on Centos 6.
 The solution used (piranha) is no longer available on Centos 7, but it works flawlessly on Centos 6 so you can stick with this distro as long as you want.
-The solution is clusterized, so, two servers (mine are Virtual, OpenStack based) are OK.
+The solution is clusterized, so, two servers (mine are Virtual, OpenStack based) are needed.

 ## What about the security system if I'm running this in OpenStack ?: